blackducksoftware/detect_advisor/README.md

 # REPORT FILE

-An optional report file can be specified (`-r repfile` or `--report repfile`) including full information with lists of duplicate large files, duplicate large folders, binary files etc. If the report file already exists it will be backed up to `repfile.XXX` where XXX is an incremental numeric.
+An optional report file can be specified (`-r repfile` or `--report repfile`) which will include full information with lists of duplicate large files, duplicate large folders, binary files etc. If the report file already exists it will be backed up to `repfile.XXX` where XXX is an incremental numeric.

-If large duplicate files or folders are identified (or folders containing only binary files), then a recommended `.bdignore` with list of folders to ignore is also produced in the report file.
+If large duplicate files or folders are identified (or folders containing only binary files), then a list of folders to ignore is also produced in the report file.

-A list of large binary files is also produced in the report file, and you should consider sending them to Binary scan (note this a separate licensed product to standard Black Duck) by zipping into an archive, and using the Detect `--detect.binary.scan.file.path=XXX.zip` option.
+The report file will also include a list of large binary files, with instructions on how to zip the files and submit for binary scan (note this a separate licensed product to standard Black Duck).

+Note that reported paths which include the characters `##` indicate items within zip or similar archives.

 # OUTPUT CONFIG FILES

-The `-o` option will create `.bdignore` and `application-project.yml` files in the project folder if they do not already exist.
-The `.bdignore` file will contain a list of duplicate folders or those containing only binary files for exclusion.
-The `application-project.yml` file will contain a list of commented detect options from the DETECT CLI section, which you will need to modify and uncomment according to your needs.
+The `-o` or `--output_config` option will create the `application-project.yml` files in the project folder if it does not already exist.
+The `application-project.yml` file will contain a list of commented Detect options from the DETECT CLI section, which you will need to modify and uncomment according to your needs.
 The `application-project.yml` config file can be used to configure Detect using the single `--spring.profiles.active=project` option.

+The `-b` or `--bdignore` option will create multiple `.bdignore` files in sub-folders beneath the project folder if they do not already exist.
+The `.bdignore` files will be created in parent folders of duplicate folders or those containing only binary files for exclusion.
+USE WITH CAUTION as it will cause specified folders to be permanently ignored by the Signature scan until the .bdignore files are removed.